comment:

 Note that it tries to protect ISN (0x3F64 - 0x3F6F) and when this addr is requested it will add an offset +0x3BD4C redirecting to another magic byte.

-The type of the response out_PID (out[2]) is 0xA0.
+The type of the response is OKAY.

-Sets PROTO2_message_size to the clamped size.
+Sets PROTO2a::message_size to the clamped size.

-handler_0x07: [
+write_bytes: [

 in_PID: 0x07